Hambledon Homestead

-The Hambledon Homestead is a heritage-listed residence and former inn and store at Tarcutta Street, Tarcutta, in the City of Wagga Wagga local government area of New South Wales, Australia.
+The Hambledon Homestead is a heritage-listed residence and former inn and store at Tarcutta, in the Riverina region of New South Wales, Australia.
 It is also known as Tarcutta Station.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 In the beginning the Wiradjuri (Waradgery) people traversed the Tarcutta Valley, as they moved about their territory which 'extended from about Jugiong and Tumut in the east to the junction of the Lachlan and Murrumbidgee rivers in the west, while their northern boundary was somewhere out between these two rivers and their southern about Billabong Creek.'

 The Bugong (Bogong moth) formed the Waradgery tribe's principal food during the summer.
 Their weapons were like those of the natives of the colony, except the spears, which were made of strong knotted reeds approximately 6 ft long, to which was affixed a piece of hardwood, approximately 2 ft in length with a rounded point, barbed in some instances with numerous small pieces of flint or agate.
 Many Aboriginal implements have been found in Keajura district paddocks.

 The name Tarcutta (Lower) is Wiradjuri for 'meal made from Gulla or grass seed, or flour and cakes made from grass seed.
 The name Murrumbidgee (Morumbeeja) is Wiradjuri for a flood (or a big one water).

 The first white colonisers to view these people were Hume & Hovell, who recorded the event on 6 January 1825.
 Early that year their party of eight persons were crossing the valleys south of Tarcutta.
 Near Tarcutta the party came upon a group of friendly Aboriginal people.
 The explorers were very impressed with the physical characteristics of these people and became friendly with them, some of whom later travelled with them as far as Yass.
 Hume reported that the timber principally observed in the district was stringybark (Eucalyptus sp.).